Dhruv-Vanjari/dot-files/README.md

 These are my dot-files
 ----------------------

-Read README of the containing folde for instructions for setup
+Read README of the containing folder for instructions on setup